Geometric Models and Variation of Weights on Moduli of Parabolic Higgs Bundles over the Riemann Sphere: a Case Study: Proof of main results and further properties

-It follows from propositions \ref{prop:orbit-bulk} and \ref{prop:glue} that for each choice of degree parity, the non-Hausdorff phenomena on conditionally stable loci concentrates on the basic building block data \eqref{eq:horizontal}-\eqref{eq:vertical}.
+It follows from Propositions~\ref{prop:orbit-bulk} and \ref{prop:glue} that for each choice of degree parity, the non-Hausdorff phenomena on conditionally stable loci concentrates on the basic building block data \eqref{eq:horizontal} and~\eqref{eq:vertical}.
 This is stated in the following corollary.

+\begin{Definition} The \textit{central sphere} $\cS_{\qI}$ for an interior open chamber $\qC_{\qI}$ is the associated moduli space of stable parabolic bundles $\cN_{\qC_{\qI}}$.
+The \textit{central sphere} $\cS_{I}$ for an exterior open chamber $\qC_{I}$ is its corresponding stable basic building block \eqref{eq:horizontal}. \end{Definition}

-\begin{corollary} The union of the basic building blocks \eqref{eq:horizontal} of a given degree parity determines a line of 8-tuple points.
+\begin{Corollary} The union of all exterior central spheres $\cS_{I}$ of a given degree parity determines a line of $8$-tuple points.
 The pair \eqref{eq:vertical} of a given partition $I\sqcup I' =\{1,2,3,4\}$ determines a punctured line of double points compactified by $\{\cN_{I},\cN_{I'}\}$.
-The union of all conditionally stable loci of given degree parity conforms a $D_{4}$-configuration whose nodes are 10-tuple points, its central punctured sphere is formed by 9-tuple points, and its 4 remaining components are formed by double points. \end{corollary}
+The union of all conditionally stable loci of given degree parity conforms a $D_{4}$-configuration whose nodes are $10$-tuple points, its central punctured sphere is formed by $9$-tuple points, and its $4$ complementary components are formed by double points. \end{Corollary}

-\begin{proof}[Proof of theorem \ref{theo:main-2}] It follows from proposition \ref{prop:orbit-bulk} together with corollary \ref{cor:glue-H} that when $d$ is even, $\mathrm{H}_{\{\emptyset,\{1,2,3,4\}\}}$ glues into the bulk $\mathrm{QPH}_{\CC^{*}}(E)$ for $m_{1}=m_{2}=m$ as a branch locus component under $\tau$ over the ramification point $w_{1}$, in a compatible way with respect to the map $\det$.
-This determines an isomorphism for both degree parities between $\det^{-1}\left(H^{0}\left(\CC\PP^{1},K^{2}_{\CC\PP^{1}}(D)\right)\backslash\{0\}\right)$ and $\Sigma_{D}\times\CC^{*}$ which is independent of the choice of open chamber.
-Similarly, it follows from proposition \ref{prop:glue} that for all open chambers, the different components in the nilpotent cone assembly kit (whose explicit classification is compiled in figures \ref{fig:even-int-A}--\ref{fig:odd-ext}) glue into a $D_{4}$-configuration (figure \ref{fig:D4-conf}), on which $\det$ extends to 0 as a consequence of proposition \ref{prop:orbit-bulk}.
-The resulting explicit geometry of the map $\det$ implies the isomorphism $\cM_{\qC}\cong \cM_{\mathrm{toy}}$ for all degrees and all choices of open chambers. \end{proof}
+{ \begin{proof}[Proof of Theorem~\ref{theo:main-2}] It follows from Proposition~\ref{prop:orbit-bulk} together with Corollary~\ref{cor:glue-H} that when~$d$ is even, $\mathrm{H}_{\{\varnothing ,\{1,2,3,4\}\}}$ glues into the bulk $\mathrm{QPH}_{\CC^{*}}(E)$ for $m_{1}=m_{2}=m$ as a branch locus component under $\tau$ over the ramification point $w_{1}$, in a compatible way with respect to the map $\det$.
+This determines an isomorphism for both degree parities between $\det^{-1}(H^{0}(\CC\PP^{1},K^{2}_{\CC\PP^{1}}(D))\allowbreak\backslash\{0\})$ and $\Sigma_{D}\times\CC^{*}$ which is independent of the choice of open chamber.
+Similarly, it follows from Proposition~\ref{prop:glue} that for all open chambers, the different components in the nilpotent cone assembly kit (whose explicit classification is compiled in Figures~\ref{fig:even-int-A}--\ref{fig:odd-ext}) glue into a $D_{4}$-configuration (Figure~\ref{fig:D4-conf}), on which $\det$ extends to 0 as a consequence of Proposition~\ref{prop:orbit-bulk}.
+The resulting explicit geometry of the map $\det$ implies the isomorphism $\cM_{\qC}\cong \cM_{\mathrm{toy}}$ for all degrees and all choices of open chambers. \end{proof}}